rocicorp/replicache/README.md

 ### Why is a project called "repc" written in Rust?

 Yeah.
-It standard for "Replicache Client".
+It stands for "Replicache Client".
 Eventually, this project will probably just be renamed to "replicache" and take over the root repository.